Sovendus-GmbH/Sovendus-GTM-v2/README.md

 - **consumerEmail**: The e-mail address is used to pre-fill input forms.
 It should be transmitted as plain text, Sovendus will hash the e-mail address to take possible objections to advertising into account.
 - **consumerCountry**: This data is used to display matching national offers.
-Please transmit country code according to ISO 3166-1 alpha-2: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#DE
+Please transmit country code according to ISO 3166-1 alpha-2: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#DE.
 - **consumerZipcode**: This data is used to display local offers and is used to pre-fill input forms.

 ### Step 6

-In the "Triggering" section, select the trigger that will cause the div container to be displayed on your website e.g. on the Thank-you page of your checkout process.
+In the "Trigger" section, select the trigger that will cause the div container to be displayed on your website e.g. on the Thank-you page of your checkout process.

 To add a trigger for the thank-you page, please follow these steps:

-- Click the "Triggers" tab in the left sidebar, then click the "New" button.
+- Click the "Trigger" tab in the left sidebar, then click the "New" button.
 - In the trigger configuration panel that appears, give your trigger a name that describes what it does, such as "Thank-You Page Trigger".
 - Under the "Trigger Configuration" section, select "Page View" as the trigger type.
 Under the "This